 Start with the oldest films first and continue in chronological order to the newest films.

-Please......Never mix film formats, for example going back and forth between Regular8 and Super 8 film.
+Please......Never mix film formats, going back & forth between Regular 8 & Super 8 film.

-Please......Cover any hand written numbers on the film reel or box that could disrupt the transfer sequence.
+Please......Cover any hand written numbers on the film reel or box that could disrupt the sequence.

-If you do not follow the above guidelines we can not guarantee that you film will be transferred in sequence.
+If you do not follow the guidelines we can not guarantee the film will be transferred in sequence.